woohoolabs/yang/README.md

 // Checks if the response doesn't contain errors
 $isSuccessful = $response->isSuccessful();

-// Checks if the response has the status codes listed below and doesn't contain errors
+// Checks if the response has the status codes listed below and doesn't contain an "errors" member
 $isSuccessful = $response->isSuccessful([200, 202]);

 // The same as the isSuccessful() method, but also ensures the response contains a document